Photo by @Eddie_Eats at @RedHookBrisbane

-True story: Australian Angus gained massive exposure and popularity when it was introduced as a burger on McDonald’s Australia menu.
+True story: Australian Angus gained massive exposure and popularity when it was introduced as a burger on McDonald’s Australian menu.

-It came at a time when restaurants around the country were trying to woo customers with more discerning tastes, wanting to offset the burgeoning gourmet burger movement which focussed on high quality beef patties including Angus and Wagyu etc.
+It came at a time when restaurants around the country were trying to woo customers with more discerning tastes, wanting to offset the burgeoning gourmet burger movement, which focussed on high quality beef patties of the Angus and Wagyu varieties.

 Since then, the beef has been synonymous with burgers, being copied in steak houses and pubs around the country.

 What is the difference between Angus and wagyu beef?

 Looking at the characteristics of both, you may see some familiar traits between Angus and the Japan-originating wagyu beef.
 They’re both known as superior beef products, and are both distinguished by a high amount of marbling.